Realizing the interacting resonant level model using a quantum dot detector: Introduction

 The paper is organized as follows.
 The triple QD model studied throughout this work, which consists of a double dot electrostatically coupled to a detector QD, is introduced in Sec.~\ref{se:model} and mapped to the IRLM in the limit of large electrostatic coupling using a Schrieffer-Wolff transformation.
-In Sec.~\ref{se:Tk} we extend the mapping to the IRLM into a broader parameter range using NRG and and extract the emergent energy scale $T_K$ from the thermodynamic entropy.
+In Sec.~\ref{se:Tk} we extend the mapping to the IRLM into a broader parameter range using numerical renormalization group (NRG) and and extract the emergent energy scale $T_K$ from the thermodynamic entropy.
+While it is possible to numerically extract $t'$ and $U$, thus establishing the mapping, from the NRG level flow of the original model\cite{hewson2004renormalized, PhysRevB.87.195112, PhysRevB.87.075319, PhysRevB.90.155110}, to avoid the slightly cumbersome calculations, here we instead focus on the universal low energy properties such as $\alpha$, which can be easily read out from the scaling relation $T_K\sim t'^{\alpha}$.
 We then proceed to discuss physical quantities: in Sec.~\ref{se:charge-susceptibility} we discuss the charge susceptibility and in Sec.~\ref{se:spectral_function} we study the conductance.
 We conclude with open questions in Sec.~\ref{se:summary}.